|

 And then she’d proceeded to tell them.

 Daisy didn’t ask who she meant.
 She knew.
-Her mother had died five months before after a brief, bitter battle with cancer.
+Her mother had died six months earlier after a brief, bitter battle with cancer.
 Since her father had ditched them both before Daisy was born, the loss of her mother—her only family—had been doubly tragic.
 In fact, that night out with Jasmine and Rose had been the first in a long, long time.

 “I’ve gone through everything,” Daisy said sadly.
 “She didn’t leave a letter.”